-Foreign cartoons began joining the broadcast in the 1970s, and kids today are more familiar with Disney and Pixar's Cars and Planes - but bring up Jacek and Agatka or the Teddy from the Window in a crowd of Polish adults and watch the emotions stir.
+Foreign cartoons began joining the broadcast in the 1970s, and kids today are more familiar with Disney and Pixar – but bring up Jacek and Agatka or the Teddy from the Window in a crowd of Polish adults and watch the emotions stir.
 These Polish cartoon characters are far better behaved than their counterparts from across the Atlantic, and apart from one rude teddy from a certain window, they don't bank on cheap laughs.

 These archaic finger puppets are the oldest characters on Polish television.
-The brother and sister first appeared on the 2nd of October 1962 and their popularity exceeded all expectations.
+The brother and sister first appeared on 2nd October 1962 and their popularity exceeded all expectations.
 They continued to air three times a week for 11 years.
 The cartoon reflected the realities of the period: black-and-white images, getting by on a zero-sum budget.
-In one of the first episodes, Jacek addresses the colourless reality.
+In one of the first episodes, Jacek addresses their colourless reality.
 Before going to bed, he ponders a glass object.
 He explains that in reality it is coloured and that he believes that by putting it under his pillow, he would colour his dreams.
 Created by Wanda Chotomska, the polite siblings paved the way for all subsequent Polish cartoons.

 The adventures of the two brothers were televised for 24 years starting in 1962.
-Unlike Tweedle Dee and Tweedle Dum, one is tall and thin, the other shorter and chubbier, and they are not generally annoying.
+Unlike Tweedle Dee and Tweedle Dum, one is tall and thin, the other shorter and chubbier, and they are not as generally annoying.
 Bolek and Lolek (or Jym & Jam and Bennie and Lennie, in English-speaking countries) are very entrepreneurial and always find a clever, non-invasive way of overcoming challenges.

 Bolek and Lolek were joined by Tola in 1973, a girl character requested by girls in the viewing audience.
 However the resolute Tola only took part in 30 episodes.
 A recognised Polish production, the cartoon aired in 80 countries around the world and was one of the few animated movies allowed to be broadcast by Iranian television just after the revolution of 1979.

-Bear in the Window
+'Teddy in the Window'

-The Strange Adventures of Koziołek Matołek
+'The Strange Adventures of Koziołek Matołek'

-Apart from a conspicuous "mmeeee" here and there, this Polish Goofy is naive and clumsy.
+Apart from a conspicuous 'mmeeee' here and there, this Polish Goofy is naive and clumsy.
 The stories centre on his journey to find Pacanów, a Polish town where he believes he can get goat shoes.
 He travels to various corners of the Earth, from Africa to the Wild West.
-Literally translated as the Duffer Billy-Goat, Koziołek Matołek was first created in 1933 by Kornel Makuszyński.
+Literally translated as 'the Duffer Billy-Goat', Koziołek Matołek was first created in 1933 by Kornel Makuszyński.
 Two books of his feats inspired the animated small-screen series created by the Film Miniature's Studio, which aired from 1969 to 1971.

-The Kidnapping of Professor Baltazar Sponge
+'The Kidnapping of Professor Baltazar Sponge'

-The Adventures of Colargol
+'The Adventures of Colargol'

 Unlike other teddy characters, this free-spirited cub lives with his parents and isn't the natural leader of the forest animals.
 Everyone around likes him, but his head-in-cloud attitude is often the cause of worry.
 He is always late for class, gets bad grades and dreams of becoming a singer while having an awful voice.
 But on one of his journeys he proves that dreams can come true and starts singing beautifully.
 From then on he takes over the cartoon's lead song, its music composed by Mireille (episode 1-27) then by Jean Michel Defaye (episode 28-53).